 - Cheap price for two dozen golf balls.

-- Unique choice compared to playing the normal household names in the golf industry.
+- Unique choice compared to playing the typical household names in the golf industry

 - If you value name brands, then this is not the answer.

 - Might not be soft enough for the needs of some golfers around the green.